 - It is more of a library than a framework.

 - The library’s contents are so vast that comprehending them takes a significant time.

 - When inline templating and JSX come into use, the coding process becomes more difficult.

 On the other hand, as a recruiter, no matter which hiring strategy you decide to implement, it’s essential to have a good interview process in place.
 So, make sure that you build a solid interview panel that is familiar with the basic as well as advanced React JS questions to help you hire the best candidates.

-If you find hiring React JS developers overwhelming and are unable to freeze a good hiring strategy, try Turing.com.
+If you are struggling to hire React JS developers and are unable to freeze a good hiring strategy, try Turing.com.

 Turing fulfills a wide array of hiring needs for small to large enterprises.
 With Turing, companies can hire pre-vetted experienced React JS developers in no more than 3-5 days.

 What questions should I ask my React developer?

 Here are a few popular React JS interview questions: